Gaussianization and eigenvalue statistics for random quantum channels (III): Unitary and Gaussian graphical calculi

-The computation of the loops associated with $\C^n$ is more involved, since the decorations are already non-trivially linked by the permutation $\sigma$.
-Since $\sigma$ may not respect the level sets of the function $t$, one needs to consider the global action of $\alpha$, the restrictions $\alpha_j$ not being sufficient in this case.
-Since the boxes are initially connected by $\sigma$ and the removal procedures add wires according to the permutation $\alpha$, the total number of loops is $\#(\sigma^{-1} \alpha)$.
-Adding all loop contributions, one obtains the announced formula (\ref{eq:moments_Wishart}). \end{proof} \begin{remark} One can consider in the graphical model more general covariances and obtain Theorem 2 of \cite{bryc} in its full generality.
+The computation of the loops associated with $\C^n$ is more involved since the decorations are already nontrivially linked by the permutation $\sigma$.
+Since $\sigma$ may not respect the level sets of the function $t$, we need to consider the global action of~$\alpha $, the restrictions $\alpha_j$ not being sufficient in this case.
+Since the boxes are initially connected by $\sigma$ and the removal procedures add wires according to the permutation~$\alpha$, the total number of loops is $\#(\sigma^{-1} \alpha)$.
+Adding all loop contributions, we obtain the announced formula~(\ref{eq:moments_Wishart}). \end{pf} \begin{remark} We can consider more general covariances in the graphical model and obtain Theorem 2 of~\cite{bryc} in its full generality.
 All there is to be done is to add constant tensors associated with covariance matrices in our diagrams.
-After the successive removal procedures, one is left with loops \emph{and} traces of monomials in these constant matrices.
+After the successive removal procedures, we are left with loops \textit{and} traces of monomials in these constant matrices.
 Since our purpose in this section was to illustrate the Gaussian graphical calculus, we leave the details of this more technical generalization to the interested reader. \end{remark}

-\section{Application of Gaussianization: pure states through random quantum channels}
+\section{Application of Gaussianization: Pure states through random quantum channels}